reemaamr/DisasterResponsePipeline/README.md

 4. Open your web browser and navigate to [http://0.0.0.0:3001/](http://0.0.0.0:3001/) (or try [http://localhost:3001/](http://localhost:3001/) if you encounter any issues).

 In the web app, you can input any English text message, and it will be categorized among 35 classes.

+## Project Origin

+This application is a culmination of work completed during the Udacity Data Scientist Nanodegree.
+Code templates and initial datasets were generously provided by Udacity.
+The primary dataset, sourced from Figure Eight, was originally compiled by Udacity for use in this project.